grettke/help/help.md

             -   What is being done right now?
 IN-PROGRESS
             -   What is waiting because an external agent?
 HELD-BLOCKED
             -   What is waiting because I have put it on hold?
 HELD-FROZEN
-            -   What is waiting until another date? (although I&rsquo;m not using the Agenda) HELD-UNTIL
+            -   What is waiting until another date? (although I'm not using the Agenda) HELD-UNTIL
             -   What is complete and needs to be reviewed?
 REVIEW
             -   What is complete?
 DONE
         -   Version 02
             -   Questions about every state
                 -   When was it created?
-                    -   The purpose of its creation is contained within its Headline and its contents &ldquo;when?&rdquo; and &ldquo;why?&rdquo; aren&rsquo;t required
+                    -   The purpose of its creation is contained within its Headline and its contents "when?" and "why?" aren't required
                 -   When was it changed and why?
                     -   The reason for the change is probably in the body of the Headline so why bother keeping a note here?
 Bother because it makes it easier to review the state-change of a task because
-                        -   It probably isn&rsquo;t worth keeping in the task long-term (it is transient)
+                        -   It probably isn't worth keeping in the task long-term (it is transient)
                             -   But it still matters and I want to know about it
                         -   If it is worth keeping in the task long-term then it will be there but
                             -   It makes it easier to review the modification of a task without